-European Union represents the most advanced example of regional integration.
+European Union represents the most advanced example of regional integration, characterized by the longest and the deepest level of integration.
 There is a common market, economic union, common currency, coordination in terms of many policies and many a time, the regional organisation representing all the member nations as a single entity.
 Over a period of time, EU has emerged as an important international actor.
 Before reaching the present stage, it has covered a long journey.
 In this lesson, we shall discuss about the factors behind the formation of a regional organisation in West Europe, the timeline of its regional integration, its progress so far etc.